24.8. – 31.8.2019

 The local organization is coordinated by Niko Hälvä, owner of the site, community educator and winner of the enterprise of the year Parikkala award 2015, together with Matti Moller, a chef highly interested in traditional food culture and campsite manager.
 Artistic director is cantor and head of FINtango Timo Valtonen.
 Many exciting artists will be on show, and local associations support the festival by providing equipment, boats and other items.

-Accomodation will be in Mökkis / wooden huts of Papinniemi Camping, and close-by rooms and Mökkis of Uukuniemi Lomakeskus.
-Private Mökkis are also avaliable.
-Mökkis are equipped with open fireplace and eco-toilet, most feature also private sauna and pier.
+Accomodation will be in summer cottages of Papinniemi Camping, and close-by rooms and cabins of Uukuniemi Lomakeskus.
+Private cottages may also be avaliable.
+Summer cottages, "Mökkis", are equipped with open fireplace and eco-toilet, most feature also private sauna and pier.

 Spots for tents and camper vans also avaliable.